-Daniel Oberski holds a joint appointment as associate professor of data science methodology at Utrecht University, department of Methodology & Statistics, and at the University Medical Center Utrecht (UMCU), department of Biostatistics.
+Daniel Oberski holds a joint appointment as professor of data science methodology at Utrecht University, department of Methodology & Statistics, and at the University Medical Center Utrecht (UMCU), department of Biostatistics.
 His work focuses on latent variable modeling and data science applications in the social, behavioral, and biomedical sciences.
 He leads the social data science team at the national research infrastructure for the social sciences in the Netherlands, ODISSEI.
 He is also lead data scientist of UMCU’s “digital health” program, which works to implement data science in clinical care at the hospital.

-Erik-Jan van Kesteren
+Dr. Erik-Jan van Kesteren

 Erik-Jan van Kesteren is an assistant professor of applied data science, and researches how to incorporate high-dimensional data into structural equation models.
 He also works as a part-time programmer at JASP, where he develops easy-to-use interfaces for the wide array of latent variable models available within structural equation modeling.